 We recognise this as a priority for the church nationally and at a diocesan level.
 It has been difficult for us in vacancy to extend our activities beyond that which we already do, but the vacancy audit process and subsequent parish away day helped to solidify mission and outreach as a priority for us at a local level.
 We already recognise existing opportunities, particularly in our contacts with baptism families and the bereaved as previously stated.
-We are especially keen to be present in the new communities which have sprung up in the parish, as new housing developments have emerged.
 Many of our other activities also have outreach potential (see our community links and church groups sections).
 We are open to embracing these opportunities further with the support, energy and guidance of our new priest, and have a dedicated community and mission group.